 My Grandparents raised me.
 My mom was a heroin addict, I do not know my dad, but he was a drug addict as well.
-When I was twelve years old, by grandmother died, and then a year later my mother died.
+When I was twelve years old, my grandmother died, and then a year later my mother died.
 Shortly after that, my Grandpa died and I was alone.
-I went into system and that is when I rebelled.
+I went into the system and that is when I rebelled.
 My brother tried to help, but he could not control my behavior.
-I was passed from Family members to family member, but I was a burden, I was not their child.
+I was passed from family member to family member, but I was a burden, I was not their child.
 I did not belong anywhere.
 The world was against me and I was against the world.

 I dealt with abuse, physically and mentally at a young age.
 I never had a home.
 When I would see what other young adults had in life, it felt like a dream, it was never going to be my reality.

 I have a heart condition; the abuse I put my body through using drugs and drinking had caused my heart to function at 20%.
 I have been at the mission more than 90 days now, and my heart is now functioning at 45%.
 I was near death; the doctors said I would not live more than 5 years if I kept up my lifestyle.
 Since I have stopped using drugs, and started asking God for help, I am healing.
 The mission is helping me in so many ways.